cgoldberg/audio-metatag/README.md

 - Copyright (c) 2015-2025 [Corey Goldberg][github-home]
 - Development: [GitHub][github-repo]
-- Download/Install: [PyPI][pypi-audio-tag]
+- Download/Install: [PyPI][pypi-audio-metatag]
 - License: [MIT][mit-license]

 ----

 ## About:

-`audio_metatag` is a Python CLI program that cleans metadata and adds artist/title tags to MP3, FLAC, or Ogg vorbis audio files.
+`audio_metatag` is a Python CLI program that cleans metadata and adds ARTIST/TITLE tags to MP3, FLAC, or Ogg vorbis audio files.
 It can be used on individual files or a library of files.